azagoruyko/vptools/README.md

 Press tab to browse available widgets.
 $NAMESPACE can be used in widget's scripts.
 It's substituted with a currently selected node's namespace.

+Widgets are saved as xml in maya/project/vptools or in vptools/controls

 Overlays are used to make widgets visible in a viewport.
 It's just a Qt graphics view widget with a transparency set.
 No magic.
 Callbacks are installed to show and hide widgets when it's necessary.